Welcome to SP! -

 To: Main Peak +4200 feet / -500 feet, 6 mile one-way

 Start from the Marsh Creek Road trailhead (elevation 900 feet, there is no sign that says Mount Diablo State Park but none that says "private property, no trespassing" either).
-Pass under the gated entrace, and follow a dirt road around a small hill on the right.
+Pass under the gated entrance, and follow a dirt road around a small hill on the right.
 Follow the road across a grassy saddle area, then into a pine woodland.
 You will see trail signs for "Mt Olympia trail".
 You can stay on the road or take the trail on the right side (more poison oak on the trail).
-The trail will intersect the road again shortly.
-If you follow the road, take a right branch when you see the left branch going towards a private residence.
-The road then curves right through dense pines, reaching an open grassy area at the foot of the steep mountain on the left.
-Here the road starts to descend.
-Mt Olympia Trail starts right here on the left side.

 Route Description